Wild's Kevin Fiala: 'I feel I'm going to be the same player'

 "It's not going to be just Kevin that's going to be the difference," Staal said.
 "It's going to be everybody collectively.
 But Kevin's going to be a big part of that."

-Through two days of training camp, Fiala has worked with Staal and winger Jordan Greenway on what looks like the top line and this could be the duo that helps Fiala’s speed and shot make a difference in the playoffs when time and space can decrease due to an uptick in physicality.
+Through two days of training camp, Fiala has worked with Staal and winger Jordan Greenway on what looks like the top line, and this could be the duo that helps Fiala's speed and shot make a difference in the playoffs when time and space can decrease because of an uptick in physicality.

 Already, Fiala envisions Staal and Greenway's proficiency in the corners leading to cycle play — movement that could create scoring opportunities for Fiala.